unlight/asmt-javascript-questions/README.md

 - In general, how do you provide user story estimations?
 Is it story points or just actual time(days/hours)?
 In your opinion, which approach is better?
 - If you underestimated some task and don’t have more time to implement it.
 What will be your actions?
 - Please explain process from getting Visual Design until the approved prototype.
-- How do you estimate your tasks?
 - What would you do in case you realize that you won’t be able to deliver planned functionality in time and your estimations were wrong?
 - How do you prioritize your tasks?
-How do you estimate your tasks?
 For example you need to decide which task is more important for you right now.
 What will you do?
 - What is better under-estimation or over-estimation?
 - Let’s imagine you need to create ‘Send Email’ form from Gmail.
-What are your estimates and why?
+What will be your estimates and why?
 - What estimation techniques do you know?
 - Describe your steps if you realize that you wrongly estimated some stories and sprint fails?
 - What will you do if the customer wants to change some story in the middle or at the end of the sprint?
-- From your opinion, which artefact is unnesessary in SCRUM?
+- In your opinion, which artefact is unnesessary in SCRUM?

 ### Other
 - Please, name the basic steps of software development process